Breeding and Reproduction

 Pelvic Organ Prolapse project (POP)

 Sow mortality, specifically as the result of pelvic organ prolapses, has significantly increased in recent years in the U.S. swine industry.
 This epidemic sow welfare and production issue is widely acknowledged among producers, academia and allied swine industry partners as it persists and continues to worsen.
-This recent increase in prolapses have been reported across different regions, frustrating producers and veterinarians alike primarily due to lack of mitigation strategies, or even the ability to execute mitigation-based research projects.
+The recent increase in prolapses has been reported across different regions, frustrating producers and veterinarians alike primarily due to lack of mitigation strategies, or even the ability to execute mitigation-based research projects.
 In 2018, IPIC received funding from National Pork Board to lead an industry-wide effort in identifying specific areas that may be contributing to the increasing incidence of prolapses.

 POP project by the numbers

 - 16 states

 Regular reports shared with participants week 6-25(click to expand)

 |Regular reports of the project shared with participants by week 6-25|

 |week 9||week 10||week 11|